Non-Surgical Neck Rejuvenation

 In 2019 a study was carried out using 200 patients whereby the ageing of the SMAS, superficial and deep fat layers in different age groups, gender and BMI (body mass index).
 Im 2022 a similar study was carried out but this time included skin thickness as a variable.
 Both studies concluded that, with age, the SMAS became more superficial in specific areas such as; pre-auricular (in front of the ear), submandibular (lower jaw and mouth), and neck due to the loss over time of superficial fat layer, as well as an evident age-related thinning of the skin especially in the neck.

 Therefore, when addressing neck rejuvenation in a patient over 45, it is more likely that the skin will require thickening as well as to add support to the skin below the dermis by adding or restoring the lost fat layer.
-For this the combination of : PRP, micro needling or radio-frequency can be used for the skin, plus HA (Hyaluronic Acid) or Bio-stimulators to restore the sub-dermal layer (or any other layer) in order to cover the ageing process holistically.
+For this the combination of : Micro needling or radio-frequency can be used for the skin, plus HA (Hyaluronic Acid) or Bio-stimulators to restore the sub-dermal layer (or any other layer) in order to cover the ageing process holistically.

 The anatomy of a patient also assumes an important role in making a responsible decision for the treatments used.
 In 2019 Casabona et al highlighted the importance of the order in which the areas of the face are treated makes a significant impact on the effectiveness of the treatment as well as the amount of product required.
 The same applies for the neck; treatments in posterior temples and lateral face affect the lower face, or more precisely in mandible area, as much as treatments in the chin area also improve the submandibular area.